-PLEASE NOTE: I am currently closed to new editing clients.
-This service will reopen to new clients in January 2018.
+PLEASE NOTE: I am not currently accepting new manuscript critique, editing or one-to-one mentoring clients.
+These services will re-open to new clients in April 2018.

 I offer editing services on most genres of fiction.
 I specialise in commercial women’s fiction, romance, chick-lit, ‘book group’ fiction and crime, but will consider manuscripts in other genres.
 I normally only work on non-fiction for existing students or clients.

 My normal editing process includes up to three read-throughs on a manuscript.

 The first pass is to look at structural issues with the manuscript eg. significant inconsistencies in characterisation; sections where the narrative slows; or continuity errors in the timeline or plotting.

 The second pass looks at changes made after the first pass, and starts to drill down into the prose on a line by line level.